roytang/blog/content/post/2020/07/weeknotes-07-05/index.md

 - [This week's pandemic notes](/2020/06/covid19-07-05/).
 - A fair bit of consulting work for this coming week, might be busy.
+- I have already [deactivated Facebook](/2020/06/quitting-facebook/).
+If I would be honest, I still find myself sometimes instinctively thinking about checking the Facebook feed.
+Hopefully, it's an instinct that gets weaned away with time.
 - Gaming:
   - I am like 90% through the FF7R hard mode run, but I'm currently stuck at a certain point trying to beat the so-called "hardest fight in the game".
 Hopefully I can finish it this week.
   - Divinity OS2 inched along slightly as well